atreyasha/dotfiles/develop.md

-    1.  **TODO** fix spacemacs conflicts with auto-completion and elpy -\> also improve general company autocompletion flow and trigger it only on user request
+    1.  **TODO** fix spacemacs conflicts with auto-completion and elpy -\> also improve general company autocompletion flow and trigger it only on user request -\> need to understand keybindings better to make this work

     2.  bash/zsh: reduce redundant code in bash/zsh and clean workflows up -\> would require understanding each line and then deleting